wuespace/telestion-client/README.md

 The unit and end-to-end check the application behavior and test for edge cases to find bugs in the early development phase.

-To run all checks and tests, simple call:
+To run all checks and tests, simply call:

 ```shell script
 $ npm run check